dbissell6/DFIR/Blue_Book/Blue_Book.md

 Furthermore, encryption may also be encountered in forensic artifacts such as logs, memory dumps, and registry entries.
 These artifacts may contain encrypted data that can provide valuable insights into an incident or investigation, and decrypting this data may be critical for understanding the full scope of an incident.

 In summary, understanding encryption and its use cases is essential for any DFIR practitioner.
 Encryption can pose significant challenges to investigations, but it can also provide valuable insights into an incident or investigation.
 As such, DFIR practitioners should be familiar with the basics of encryption and the common encryption tools and techniques used in digital investigations.

+### Common types

+-    AES (Advanced Encryption Standard): This is a symmetric encryption algorithm that is widely used for data encryption.
+It uses block ciphers with a key size of 128, 192, or 256 bits.

+-    RSA: This is an asymmetric encryption algorithm that is widely used for securing data transmission over the internet.
+It uses a public-private key pair to encrypt and decrypt data.

+-    DES (Data Encryption Standard): This is a symmetric encryption algorithm that uses block ciphers with a key size of 56 bits.
+It is not considered secure for modern applications.

+-    Triple DES (3DES): This is a symmetric encryption algorithm that uses DES with three keys applied in sequence.
+It provides a higher level of security than DES.

+-    Blowfish: This is a symmetric encryption algorithm that uses block ciphers with a variable key size of up to 448 bits.
+It is widely used for file encryption.

+-    Twofish: This is a symmetric encryption algorithm that uses block ciphers with a key size of 128, 192, or 256 bits.
+It is designed to be faster and more secure than AES.

+-    ChaCha20: This is a symmetric encryption algorithm that is designed to be fast and secure.
+It uses a 256-bit key and can be used for data encryption, password hashing, and other applications.

 ### OpenSSL

 OpenSSL is an open-source software library that provides cryptographic functions and tools for a wide range of applications.
 It includes a number of command-line tools that can be used for tasks such as generating key pairs, creating certificates, and encrypting data.